gsssrao/english2cypher/README.md

 ## Motivation

-Though [neo4j](https://neo4j.com/)'s cypher language is intuitive and great for making requests on a neo4j database, often neo4j is running on the backend of your project/website and for making requests from the front-end one needs generate cypher queries.
+Though [neo4j](https://neo4j.com/)'s cypher language is intuitive and great for making requests on a neo4j database, often neo4j is running on the backend of your project/website and for making requests from the front-end, one needs to generate cypher queries.
 Since cypher is a query language and takes some time to learn, it would be easier if there was a tool to convert natural english sentences to cyphers.
-This would allow any consumer/common man to make queries to neo4j database (Note: These queries need to be of a pre-defined structure).
+This would allow any consumer/common man to make queries to the neo4j database (Note: These queries need to be of a pre-defined structure).

 ## TODO
 - [x] Add case-insensitiveness for english queries.